Novak Djokovic comes back from a set behind to see off Jenson Brooksby

 It took Djokovic until midway through the second set to stem his opponent’s remarkable momentum in front of an increasingly raucous home crowd on Arthur Ashe court.

-And after ultimately wrapping up a 1-6 6-3 6-2 6-2 victory in three hours, Djokovic admitted: “He just played a perfect first set – I couldn’t do much because I was still finding my groove.”
+After ultimately wrapping up a 1-6 6-3 6-2 6-2 victory in three hours, Djokovic admitted: “It wasn’t a good start but I expected a battle and I got one.
+I’m pleased that I could overcome it.

+“It’s different stepping out on the court for the first time against an opponent who really has nothing to lose.
+He’s a young, talented player who has got the all-round game.

+“He had the crowd behind him, of course, and he played a perfect first set.
+Everything he intended to do he executed it perfectly.
+I think we’re going to see a lot of him in the future.”

 If there was an air of inevitability about Djokovic’s eventual recovery, the performance of Brooksby, who was ranked outside the world’s top 200 four months ago and had never previously faced a top 10 player, was wholly unexpected.